lvguowei/lvguowei-website/content/post/sicp-goodness.md

 The process of this approach can be summarized as **evaluate the function and arguments and then apply**.

-1. Since 5 is already a number, so just apply it to `f`, we have

 {{< highlight scheme >}}

 (f 5)